Fashion blog: Mainstream media acceptance of fashion blogging

 Fashion blogs are increasingly becoming a part of the mainstream fashion press.

 An increasing number of fashion bloggers were invited to designers' fashion shows in 2006 compared to previous years.
 Large advertisers like H&M and Gap have bought advertising on fashion blogs, and other large companies like the underwear-maker Jockey are targeting fashion blogs in their PR efforts.

 Many big media organizations have started fashion blogs and the best fashion bloggers are now also being offered mainstream media positions.

 Fashion blogging is also now regarded as worthy of mainstream media coverage.
 The reference list below shows the media publications that have written about fashion blogs.
 These publications include The Wall Street Journal, The New York Times, Fast Company and The Sydney Morning Herald.

 Commercialization of fashion blogging

 Fashion blogging is rapidly becoming a highly profitable new media business, with a mixture of independent blogs and well-funded fashion blog networks competing to dominate the space.

 Other commercially successful independent fashion blogs include Budget Fashionista, which reportedly brings in $600,000 a year in revenue and The Bag Snob, which "generates a six-figure income, mainly from advertising".
 By 2008 SheFinds.com was generating $400,000 in revenue per year.
-Personal style bloggers like Aimee Song from SongofStyle.com has told WWD that she gets paid anywhere from a couple thousand to $50,000 dollars for hosting an event or Instagramming a brand.
+Personal style blogger Aimee Song from SongofStyle.com has told WWD that she gets paid anywhere from a couple thousand to $50,000 for hosting an event or Instagramming a brand.

 There have also been a series of business deals that have brought serious investor money into the fashion blogging space.
 These include: